dec 31/RUN

 Only needed a quarter of mile to reach my year goal of 120 miles.
 Not a very ambitious goal for an entire year of swimming; this goal was mostly for the open swim season.
 I’m thinking this year, since I’m swimming in the pool, I need to make it a lot bigger.
 200 or 300?
 Not sure.
 Split a lane with RJP.
 Crowded today because of the break.
 All I remember was swimming next to a bunch of swim team kids, feeling sluggish in my first lap underwater, and noticing how the water was clearer than it had been last week.

-Found this hybrid journal online.
+Found this hybrid journal online, Cutbow Quarterly review (2025: clicked on the link and it no longer exists).
 A call for submissions from jan 1-2.
 I want to submit something — either a mood ring or a colorblind plate, but which?
 One note: some of the site is almost unreadable for my bad vision.
 Not nearly enough contrast!
 Thankfully the journal pdf is easier to read.

 I love lists, so I was excited to see this poem in the first issue: